Imagine a world in which horses of all colors,

 brilliantly to succeed.

-longer carry soldiers into battle or pull plows and stage-coaches as they once
+longer carry soldiers into battle (in most places, anyhow) or pull plows and stage coaches as they once

 did.
 But our long relationship with these majestic animals has not ended.
 Horses